 Tiger Leaping Gorge

 On the way back from Shangri-La to Lijiang, we drive past Tiger Leaping Gorge, and why not visit while we’re in the area?
-We’ll just have time to stroll about the lower, slightly touristy section of the gorge, but will be able to spot the location of the fabled tiger’s leap, and see the powerful flow of the river down the gorge.
+We’ll just have time for a stroll at the lower, slightly touristy section of the gorge, but will be able to spot the location of the fabled tiger’s leap, and see the powerful flow of the river down the gorge.

 Yunnan is home to at least 25 of the various ethnic groups of China.
-On this trip we see a lot of Naxi and Tibetans, but also some Dai, Yi, and Mosuo.
+On this trip we see a lot of Naxi and Tibetans, and possibly Dai, Yi, and Mosuo.